Apply to a foreign university with confidence

 For bachelor’s studies, the applicants are selected based on academic performance, exam results, motivation letter, personality traits, talents and achievements.
 For some programs, applicants are interviewed or present a portfolio.

 Students at Hong Kong schools study for 12 years, which differs from the educational system in some countries.
 Therefore, in order to enter a bachelor's program, it is necessary to request the information directly from universities.
 Often, on official websites, admission committees indicate lists of countries and equivalent diplomas.
 Many universities, such as Hong Kong University of Science and Technology, Hong Kong City University and the University of Hong Kong, accept 11-year certificates, but only with honours (GPA — from 4.5 and above).
-And for some, passing A-Levels, International Baccalaureate (IB), associate degree or higher diploma is required.
+And for some, passing A-Levels, associate degree or higher diploma is required.
 Additionally, a package of documents usually includes:

 There are no unified requirements for exam results.
 On average, for SAT exams, a score of 1350 is required, and for the SAT Subject test — 550 for each subject, an acceptable result for ACT is 23 and for the Advanced Placement Test — level 3 for each subject.